 What’s it like being a staff member at Falling Creek Camp?

-Camp is a supportive & friendly environment where you have the chance to make a lasting positive impact in the lives of young men.
-You will have opportunities to develop leadership and teaching skills while making life-long friends as you spend the summer in one of the most beautiful places on the planet.
+Camp is a warm, supportive, and friendly environment where you have the chance to make a positive and lasting impact in the lives of young men.
+You also have opportunities to develop leadership and teaching skills, make life-long friends, and spend the summer in one of the most beautiful places on the planet.
 (Watch the video!)

 The Job: What We Expect From You

 We are looking for talented summer camp counselors who are available from late-May through mid-August.
 Our preference is to hire staff for the entire summer season.